/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 The first pattern that matches opens the range; the first match after that closes it.
 If the closing pattern never matches, sed reads to EOF — useful when you want “everything since 02:00” and don’t have a known end.

-The bug I hit on this pattern: timestamp formats vary across services.
-The billing API logged ISO 8601 with millisecond precision (2024-10-22T02:08:14.331Z), the legacy worker logged syslog format (Oct 22 02:08:14), and Kubernetes events used RFC3339 with timezone (2024-10-22T02:08:14-06:00).
+The common bug with this pattern: timestamp formats vary across services.
+A billing API might log ISO 8601 with millisecond precision (2024-10-22T02:08:14.331Z), a legacy worker might log syslog format (Oct 22 02:08:14), and Kubernetes events use RFC3339 with timezone (2024-10-22T02:08:14-06:00).
 A naive range pattern matches one and misses the others.

 For mixed sources, anchor on the time portion only and accept any prefix: